Alla Epsteyn

 -

-Conversation, composition, reading, popular music, continuation of grammar review; special emphasis on speaking and writing idiomatic Russian.
-Students read unadapted short stories by Pushkin and Zamiatin.
+Conversation, composition, reading, music, comprehensive review of grammar; special emphasis on speaking and writing idiomatic Russian.
+Students learn and perform a play in Russian in the course of the semester.
 Three periods.